 For the purpose of this study, cultural encroachment is defined by the level at which managers within NAFTA countries perceive the advancement of external business cultures to be unacceptable as to influencing sustainable business endeavors within their country's borders (Wilkinson 2006).
-For example, the fear of cultural encroachment has been a concern for Canadians for some time; as they have feared being overwhelmed by the much larger United States' (US) culture (Fergusson 2008).
+For example, the fear of cultural encroachment has been a concern for Canadians for some time and has influenced various regulations.
+Canadians have feared being overwhelmed by the much larger United States' (US) culture (Fergusson 2008).
 The US is ten times the size of Canada in population and gross domestic product.
-The Canadian population's strong sense of identity has lead to engagement in cultural protectionism.
-As an example, the Canadian government believed that Time Warner, a US firm, was engaging in cultural dumping and thus imposed an excise tax on all foreign magazines sold in Canada that contain less than 80% Canadian facts (Ferguesson 2008).
+Thus, the Canadian population's strong sense of identity is believed to have lead to engagement in cultural protectionism.
+For example, the Canadian government believed that Time Warner, a US firm, was engaging in cultural dumping and thus imposed an excise tax on all foreign magazines sold in Canada that contain less than 80% Canadian facts (Ferguesson 2008).
 The Canadian government utilized formal institutional resources to enacted local content regulations to promote Canadian ownership of several industries specifically film distribution, radio, and television (Fergusson 2008).

 In order to understand the level of fear of cultural encroachment and its role in relationship to managements' decision making as to sharing of sustainability best practices, it is important to first understand the complexities across levels of cultures that influence decision making.
 Therefore, this study is framed in social identity theory; a theory of social categorization that seeks to explain the influences of various levels of culture and in-group favoritism and thus the fear of cultural encroachment.
-Social identify theory proposes that there is an intrinsic motivational component (i.e., how closely one identifies with an in-group) that increases within group favoritism.
+Social identify theory proposes that there is an intrinsic motivational component (i.e., how closely one identifies with an ingroup) that increases within group favoritism.
 Culture exists at multiple levels; thus, on any given attribute, the within-culture variance may be as large as or even larger than the between-culture variance.
-Culture at all levels influences identity, thus the stronger one's cultural ties, the more likely he or she is expected to reject or fear encroachment from out-group members (Fiske and Taylor 1991).
+Culture at all levels influences identity, thus the stronger one's cultural ties, the more likely he or she is expected to reject other cultures' practices or fear encroachment from out-group members (Fiske and Taylor 1991).
 Because standards and oversight of standards vary significantly across the NAFTA nations, the following propositions are put forth.

-- P{1a}: The variation in level of environmental standards within NAFTA does not significantly increase Canadian business managers' resistance to implement best practices obtained from other NAFTA countries. - P{1b}: The variation in level of environmental standards within NAFTA significantly increases Mexican business managers' resistance to implement best practices obtained from other NAFTA countries. - P{1c}: The variation in level of environmental standards within NAFTA does not significantly increase United States business managers' resistance to implement best practices obtained from other NAFTA countries.
+- P{1a}: The variation in level of environmental standards, by itself, among NAFTA countries does not significantly increase Canadian business managers' resistance to seek out best environmental practices from other NAFTA countries. - P{1b}: The variation in level of environmental standards among NAFTA countries significantly increases Mexican business managers' resistance to implement best practices obtained from other NAFTA countries. - P{1c}: The variation in level of environmental standards, by itself, among NAFTA countries does not significantly increase United States business managers' resistance to implement best practices obtained from other NAFTA countries.